palebedev/ntc-cmake/README.md

 Root of this repository contains an example project using ntc-cmake.

 To use ntc-cmake itself you can either:
 - Build ntc-cmake subdirectory and install it.
-When ntc-cmake is the root of cmake source directory, it installs itself into prefix to be used by other projects by using `find_package`.
+When ntc-cmake is the root of cmake source directory, it installs itself into prefix to be used by other projects by using `find_package(ntc-cmake REQUIRED)`.
 - Make ntc-cmake subdirectory a part of your project ("bundled") by copying, using git submodules or otherwise.
-When ntc-cmake is included with `add_subdirectory` it *won't* install itself with the project.
+To use bundled ntc-cmake, add its subdirectory to CMake module path with `list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_LIST_DIR}/ntc-cmake")`.

+The example project shows both approaches.